Stuyk/rebar-simple-item-manager/README.md

 -   Inventory Bindings for Vehicles
 -   Inventory Binder for General Purpose Usage, like Storage
 -   Events when added, removed, and updated
+-   Decay system for items
+-   Decay system for storages, online players, and vehicles

 ## API